 As an ecologist, I get to see all of these horrors firsthand, but even if you have just watched a few nature documentaries, you should know that nature is brutal.
 I have yet to see the documentary about the healthy, long-lived, care-free animals merrily skipping through the forest enjoying “nature’s intentions.”
 Rather, what I see is a cold, desperate fight to survive and reproduce.
 Nature is not a Disney movie; it’s a graphic horror film.

 My point here is really quite simple.
 Nature is not a generous being with your best interest at heart.
 It is a bloody and violent slaughterhouse that is full of parasites, predators, diseases, disasters, chemicals like cyanide and arsenic that are fatal at anything but a minuscule dose, etc.

 Human history is full of natural deaths

 In my opinion, the single most baffling thing about the argument that we should be doing things naturally is the fact the people often attempt to support it with statements like, “the way that people have done for thousands of years.”
 Even if we overlook the blatant appeal to antiquity fallacy, there’s a pretty obvious problem with that.
 Namely, people have been suffering and dying for thousands of years.
 For example, smallpox, which is a natural disease, used to kill thousands of people annually, but today, it no longer exists.
-It is gone thanks that vaccines, and I, for one, am very happy that we no longer have to acquire immunity to smallpox “naturally,” because only around 70% of the people exposed to smallpox developed natural immunity.
+It is gone thanks to vaccines, and I, for one, am very happy that we no longer have to acquire immunity to smallpox “naturally,” because only around 70% of the people exposed to smallpox developed natural immunity.
 The other 30% died from it!
 Smallpox is, of course, only one among many examples like this.
 For example, in the US, prior to vaccines several hundred people died naturally from measles infections each year, and in countries without vaccines, there are still thousands of natural measles deaths each year.
 So doing things, “naturally, the way that people did for hundreds of years” is clearly a terrible idea.